Kevan Smith (baseball): Chicago White Sox

-The Chicago White Sox selected Smith in the seventh round of the 2011 Major League Baseball draft.
+The Chicago White Sox selected Smith in the seventh round (231st overall) of the 2011 Major League Baseball draft.
 He began his career with the Bristol White Sox of the Rookie-level Appalachian League.
 He was promoted mid season to the Great Falls Voyagers of the Rookie-level Pioneer League.
-He began the 2012 season with the Kannapolis Intimidators of the Class A South Atlantic League.
-Towards the end of the season, Smith was promoted to the Winston Salem Dash of the Class A-Advanced Carolina League.
+He began the 2012 season with the Kannapolis Intimidators of the Single-A South Atlantic League.
+Towards the end of the season, Smith was promoted to the Winston Salem Dash of the High-A Carolina League.
 In 2013, Smith played the whole season for Winston-Salem.

-In 2014, Smith played for the Birmingham Barons of the Class AA Southern League.
+In 2014, Smith played for the Birmingham Barons of the Double-A Southern League.
 He hit .290 with 10 home runs and 48 RBIs in 106 games for Birmingham, and threw out 33 percent of baserunners attempting stolen bases.
 After the 2014 season, the White Sox assigned Smith to the Glendale Desert Dogs of the Arizona Fall League.
 On November 20, 2014, the White Sox added Smith to their 40-man roster.
-Smith spent the 2015 season with the Charlotte Knights of the Class AAA International League, and began 2016 in Charlotte.
+Smith spent the 2015 season with the Charlotte Knights of the Triple-A International League, and began 2016 in Charlotte.

 With Alex Avila going on the disabled list, the White Sox promoted Smith to the major leagues on April 24, 2016.
 Smith was scratched from the lineup on April 25 with back spasms, and the White Sox put Smith on the disabled list due to sacroiliac joint dysfunction the next day.
 On May 22, 2016, he was activated from the 15-day disabled list and returned to Charlotte.
 One game after his activation with the Knights, he went back on the disabled list.
 The White Sox promoted Smith to the major leagues on September 1, and he made his major league debut that day.
 He recorded his first two major league hits on September 17.
 On February 10, 2017, Smith cleared waivers and was outrighted to Charlotte.

 Smith began the 2017 season with Charlotte, and was promoted to the major leagues on April 13.
 In 2017 with the White Sox he batted .283/.309/.388 with 4 home runs and 30 RBIs in 273 at bats.

 In 2018 with the White Sox he batted .292/.348/.380 with 3 home runs and 21 RBIs in 171 at bats.